sukykaur/AzureISO/IaaS WebApp/Azure Security and Compliance Blueprint - ISO 27001 and 27018 IaaS WebApp Overview.md

 See the configuration for [network security groups](https://github.com/Azure/fedramp-iaas-webapp/blob/master/nestedtemplates/virtualNetworkNSG.json) deployed with this solution.
 Organizations can configure network security groups by editing the file above using [this documentation](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) as a guide.

 Each of the subnets has a dedicated network Security Group:
-- 1 network Security Group for Application Gateway (LBNSG)
+- 1 network security group for Application Gateway (LBNSG)
-- 1 network Security Group for bastion host (MGTNSG)
+- 1 network security group for bastion host (MGTNSG)
-- 1 network Security Group for primary and backup domain controllers (ADNSG)
+- 1 network security group for primary and backup domain controllers (ADNSG)
-- 1 network Security Group for SQL Servers and Cloud Witness (SQLNSG)
+- 1 network security group for SQL Servers and Cloud Witness (SQLNSG)
-- 1 network Security Group for web tier (WEBNSG)
+- 1 network security group for web tier (WEBNSG)

 ### Data in transit
 Azure encrypts all communications to and from Azure datacenters by default.
 Additionally, all transactions to Azure Storage through the Azure portal occur via HTTPS.